 Ensuring member safety at your gym should always be your top priority, and taking essential measures can make all the difference in terms of protecting members.

-- Non-Slip Flooring: Installing quality non-slip flooring near moist environments such as treadmills or rowing machines helps minimize accidental slips during workouts.
+- Non-Slip Flooring: Installing high-quality non-slip flooring in areas prone to moisture, such as treadmills or rowing machines, helps minimize accidental slips during workouts.

 - Proper Equipment Maintenance: Regular inspection and maintenance are important to prevent mechanical failures that could cause injuries.
 So, make sure all machinery is calibrated and repaired quickly when issues arise.

-- Mark Emergency Exits Visibly: Provide clearly visible signs pointing toward emergency exits and maintain clear pathways at all times for quick accessibility in emergencies.
+- Mark Emergency Exits Visibly: Provide clearly visible signs pointing to emergency exits, and maintain clear pathways at all times for quick access in emergencies.
 Doing this can make a tremendous difference.

 By prioritizing safety measures in a gym environment, you create a safe space, build trust among members, and improve their overall experience.